top of page

 IISc Logo.jpg

-Perovskite Research
+Doctoral Research

 The complex nature of the interface necessitates a comprehensive understanding of the multitude of determining factors that contribute to its overall impact.
 Beginning from the synthesis, the structural characteristics depend upon the crystallisation kinetics giving rise to the formation of the interface.
 The phase distribution of 2D fragments onto/into 3D film, in turn, is influenced by the homogeneity of the organic spacer cations.
 Recent research has shown that large cations at 2D-on-3D interfaces are mobile.